Welcoming you to Homerton

 West House has modern facilities and each room comes furnished, includes an en-suite and lots of storage.
 There is a small kitchen you will share with your neighbours, with facilities to make snacks and small meals.

 The College and HUS arrange a number of events, both social and informative, to allow you to settle into Homerton and provide everything you need to know about university life.
 This includes a number of club nights including non-drinking activities such as quizzes, board games and a chance to meet the academic and pastoral staff who will be there to provide help and guidance throughout your time at Homerton.

-After a week of events and talks, you will matriculate.
-This is the ceremony in which you are admitted as a member of the College.
-You will also attend your first formal hall with the academics from your subject and your fellow year group members.
-After the matriculation ceremony, you will officially become a member of our lively and unique college community.
+You will also attend your first formal hall (a three course served dinner) with the academics from your subject and your fellow year group members.
+By this point, you will officially be a member of our lively and unique college community.